Large deviations for diffusions interacting through their ranks: Introduction

-In \cite{dg}, the authors prove a LDP for systems of diffusions with drift coefficients being continuous functions of the value of the diffusion and the empirical measure of the whole system, and diffusion coefficients being constant and same for all diffusions.
-There, the LDP is shown by a clever application of the Girsanov Theorem, which allows to move from the system of interacting diffusions to the corresponding system of independent diffusions on the event that the path of empirical measures is near a deterministic path of probability measures and to establish the local LDP.
-In our case, this approach is not viable due to the interaction through the diffusion coefficients in \eqref{sde}.
+In \cite{dg}, the authors prove a \abbr{LDP} for systems of diffusions with the same constant diffusion coefficient, where further each drift coefficient is a continuous function of the value of the diffusion and the empirical measure of the whole system.
+In this context the (local) \abbr{LDP} is established by a clever application of Girsanov's theorem, which allows one to move from the system of interacting diffusions to the corresponding system of independent diffusions (on the event that the path of empirical measures is near a deterministic path of probability measures).
+Such an approach is not viable in our case because of the interaction through the diffusion coefficients in \eqref{sde}.
 Moreover, the discontinuity of the drift and the diffusion coefficients presents an additional challenge.
-Even on the level of the law of large numbers as in Corollary \ref{LLN}, previous works had to assume that there is no interaction through the diffusions coefficients (see \cite{jo}, \cite{bt2}, \cite{bt1} and the references therein), or to work with very special initial conditions (see \cite{sh}).
-We overcome these challenges, but remark that our analysis relies rather heavily on the particular form of the drift and the diffusion coefficients in \eqref{sde}.
+Even on the level of the \abbr{lln} as in Corollary \ref{LLN}, previous works had to assume that there is no interaction through the diffusions coefficients (see \cite{bt1,bt2,jo} and the references therein), or be restricted to special initial conditions (see \cite{sh}).
+We overcome these challenges, but remark that our analysis relies on the particular form of the drift and the diffusion coefficients in \eqref{sde}.